 While some people can argue against opening “old wounds”, it’s worth noting that we subconsciously recreate old family dynamics.
-The same family of origin problems that affected us growing up tend to manifest themselves again, determining how we bring up our children, relate with spouses, handle adult friendships, and more.
-The importance of understanding family of origin patterns can’t, therefore, be overlooked.
+The same family-of-origin problems that affected us growing up tend to manifest themselves again, determining how we bring up our children, relate with spouses, handle adult friendships, and more.
+The importance of understanding family-of-origin patterns can’t, therefore, be overlooked.

 Uncovering and dealing with upbringing issues will help you avoid repeating the same mistakes made by your parents and relatives when they were bringing you up.
-Ignoring family of origin problems is a counterproductive approach as such issues are bound to haunt us in the future.
+Ignoring family-of-origin problems is a counterproductive approach as such issues are bound to haunt us in the future.

 By focusing on the past momentarily, a family therapist can help you understand why you have certain beliefs, why you make certain choices, why to experience certain emotions, and generally why you do certain things.
-Once a family therapist helps you understand your past, they can now help you alter your thinking, change perspective and views about yourself and life in general.
+Once a family therapist helps you understand your past, they can now help you alter your thinking, and change your perspective and views about yourself and life in general.
 While family counseling doesn’t bring forth instant results, it helps you face and conquers your fears.
 It also sets you free to chase your goals and dreams with unmatched peace and clarity.

 A family of origin has certain systems that affect members of that family.
 Everyone is part of the family system they grew up in, and the effects of such a system aren’t isolated.
 Other members of your family i.e. siblings, were also subjected to your family system and the things that took place within the system over time.